publiclab/image-sequencer/README.md

 ### Inserting a step in between the sequencer

 The `insertSteps` method can be used to insert one or more steps at a given index in the sequencer.
-It accepts the index where the module is to be inserted, name of the module, and an optional options parameter. `index` is the index of the inserted step.
+It accepts the index where the module is to be inserted, the name of the module, and an optional options parameter. `index` is the index of the inserted step.
 Only one step can be inserted at a time. `optional_options` plays the same role it played in `addSteps`.